 Every evening since 1959 (except for a brief period when they were at war) India and Pakistan have undertaken a nightly border closing ceremony at the Wagah crossing.
-It has become infamous for being a strange spectacle of overt nationalism involving very tall men from the Border Security Force on the Indian side and the Pakistan Rangers doing some serious goose stepping.
+It has become infamous for being a strange spectacle of overt nationalism, and involving very tall men from the Border Security Force on the Indian side and the Pakistan Rangers on the other, doing some serious goose stepping.

 When we reached the stadium we were directed through the gate and seated in the proper seats near the front.

 The atmosphere was a cross between a sports match and a concert.
 It had a real buzz of excitement.
 It starts with music played over a loudspeaker, with each side trying to be louder than the other.
 Eventually this progresses to a couple of volunteer performers whipping up nationalist fervour (the same occurs on the Indian side, where people often descend from the stands to dance and sing).

 The stadium kept filling and filling – men and families/women seated separately – until the stands and seats were full and people were given standing space at the entrance way.

 Finally at 6pm the ceremony started and the Pakistani Rangers marched out kicking their legs, stomping their feet and holding up their arms in a comic strongman pose.

 Click on any photo to enlarge and scroll through